 Have you lost a friend or family member to suicide?
 Do you know someone who is struggling because of a suicide loss?

-If you need immediate help, please call or text 988 - The National Suicide & Crisis Lifeline.
-If you are seeking grief counseling or group support, please reach out to our Mental Health Connect information and referral service.
+If you need immediate help, please call or text 988, the National Suicide & Crisis Lifeline.
+If you are seeking grief counseling or group support, please reach out to our Mental Health Connect helpline.

 We are here for you.

-JF&CS has teamed with CJP to offer a nonsectarian support group for survivors of suicide loss.
-We provide survivors with a safe, supportive, and judgement free environment where they can express themselves, find comfort, hope, and resources with others confronting the pain and loss of a suicide.
+JF&CS offers two support groups for survivors of suicide loss.
+Anyone who has lost a loved one to suicide is welcome to attend.
+We provide survivors with a safe, supportive, and judgement-free environment where they can express themselves, find comfort, hope, and resources with others confronting the unique pain and tragic loss of a suicide.

-The facilitators, Marjorie U. Sokoll, the founding director of the JF&CS Betty Ann Greenbaum Miller Center for Jewish Healing, and Rabbi Suzanne Offit, Board Certified Chaplain, have both been trained by Samaritans of Boston and bring relevant professional and personal experience in the Jewish community to provide healing support in a safe space.
+The facilitators, Rabbi Suzanne Offit and Nancy Smith, both Board-Certified Chaplains, bring relevant professional and personal experience in the Jewish community to provide healing support in a safe space.

 Download our flyer for more details.